s-leroux/mongoz/README.md

 zig build test
 ```

+The tests are in the `src/main.zig` source file.
-The tests assume you have a clean MongoDB instance listening on 127.0.0.1:27017
+They assume you have a clean MongoDB instance listening on 127.0.0.1:27017
 and accessible with the mongoadmin/mongopass credentials.

 The easiest way to achieve that is starting a MongoDB Docker container as shown